karenpayneoregon/console-apps/readme.md

 This library has about 100 issues/bugs/feature request, even so knowing them you can still create useful console applications

 - [Resizing Tables and Panels #356](https://github.com/spectreconsole/spectre.console/discussions/356) discussion on inability to refresh tables and panels with
+- Not all colors and borders work in the default font
+- `Emojis` can be used is completely up to the `operating system` and/or `terminal` you're using, and no guarantees can be made of how it will look.

 ## Resources